 IEEE Transactions on Multi-Scale Computing Systems

-We're pleased to announce that Partha Pratim Pande, professor at Washington State University, has accepted the position of inaugural Editor-in-Chief.
+- We're pleased to announce that Partha Pratim Pande, professor at Washington State University, has accepted the position of inaugural Editor-in-Chief.

-Transactions on Multi-Scale Computing Systems (TMSCS) Scope
+- Introduction to IEEE Transactions on Multiscale Computing Systems (TMSCS) (Jan-March 2015)

 Call for Papers

-Submission deadline: June 30, 2015.
+Submission deadline: 1 Jan.
+2018.
 View PDF.